agh1/com.aghstrategies.uscounties/README.md

 Counties have been moved to a separate JSON file for ease of reading the extension and ease of applying the extension to other countries.

+The county list has also been updated to reflect changes since it was compiled.

 ### Version 1.1

 Compatibility with 4.6 and 4.7 (no changes to code or counties)